StaticHex/Lucci/README.md

 Social discord bot.
 Helps manage roles and boosts engagement

+## About

+Lucci is a social engagement discord bot designed to keep users interacting with the server while also providing some fun extras for users to do.
+The bot is split into several major components to suit this purpose

+### Rank System

+The rank system is really the crux of this bot.
+The rank system allows roles to be assigned/removed automatically the more users chat.
+This provides a way for servers to 'age' their players automatically meaning certain channels can be locked down for new users which can prevent trolling and also encourage engagement

+### Shop System (Not Yet Implemented)

+The shop system while not yet implemented is planned to allow users to purchase items and roles using cookies which are earned through games, daily bonuses, and working.
+Server owners will have full autonomy over items and effects

+### Games (Not Yet Implemented)

+Games provide entertainment for users as well as a way to keep users engaged in the server.
+Some games will mirror casino games such as blackjack and slots while others like truth or dare will facilitate discussion

 ## Dependencies

 * Python 3.12 or later
 * MongoDB
 * The `discord` python module
 * The `dotenv` python module
+* The `pymongo` python module

 ## Future Release TODO